 Ubuntu 16.04 or later is recommended.
 The versions below 16.04 have not been tested.
 You will require to have the build tools build tools and libssl for compiling the source code.

 '''

-\ sudo apt install -y g++ libssl-dev openssl cmake git build-essential autoconf \underline{\} -texinfo
+sudo apt install -y g++ libssl-dev openssl cmake git build-essential autoconf \underline{\hspace{0.5cm}} -texinfo flex patch bison libgmp-dev

 '''

 • CentOS

 CentOS7 version or later is recommended.